microsoft/fluent-ui-react/e2e/README.md

 All test scripts, as well as examples this scripts are running against, are contained in `./tests` directory.

 ## Run browser tests
-The following `yarn` scripts provided to deal with browser tests:
+The following `yarn` scripts are provided to deal with browser tests:
 - `yarn test:e2e` - independent task: builds, serves and runs tests.
 Supports flags:
     - `--skip-build` - disables prior (re)build of Docs site which end-to-end tests are running against.
 - `yarn test:e2e:serve` - builds and serves site with E2E examples.
 Index page of this site contains link to all E2E examples.

 ## Add browser test
 Lets suppose that one would like to introduce tests for some scenario with `<scenarioName>`.
-This is set of steps to follow:
+This is the set of steps to follow:
 - all test files should be added  to `e2e/tests` directory of the repo
 - create React example file named as `<scenarioName>-example.tsx`
   - provide component to render, export it as the default one